Music For A Military Dinner

-This week we had another chance to play for a military function – this time at a barracks in Bedfordshire.
+This week Manor House Music had another chance to play for a military function – this time as a function string duo at a barracks in Bedfordshire.
 We usually play for several of these events a year at various barracks, either providing music during a formal officers dinner, or during a drinks reception in the absence of a military band.

 As usual, we were required to play the National Anthem for toasts to the Queen and at this particular evening there were also tributes to the Duke of Wellington – where traditionally a special piece of music called ‘The Downfall of Paris’ is played during the toasts.
-Luckily we managed to locate the music and quickly arrange it for violin / cello string duo, so that it could be played at the appropriate moment.
+Luckily we managed to locate the music and quickly arrange it for violin and cello, so that it could be played at the appropriate moment.